inex/birdseye/README.md

 * https://github.com/dfkbg/birdseye - Python CLI consumer by Daniel Karrenberg
 * https://github.com/ecix/birdseye - Python based web consumer by Matthias Hannig

-### Live Examples

-INEX runs a number of Bird instances and many of them have a public looking glass powered by Birdseye with IXP Manager as a frontend consdumer.
-See them all at: https://www.inex.ie/ixp/lg

 ## Rationale